British Rail Class 373: Power

-All Class 373 sets were built as tri-voltage, able to operate on (LGVs, Eurotunnel, High Speed 1, UK overhead electrified lines) and (Belgian classic lines) using pantographs, and (UK third rail network) using third-rail pick-up shoes.
+All Class 373 sets were built as tri-voltage, able to operate on (LGVs (French high-speed lines), Eurotunnel, High Speed 1, UK overhead electrified lines) and (Belgian classic lines) using pantographs, and (UK third rail network) using third-rail pick-up shoes.
 The shoes were retracted when switching to overhead power.
 After the opening of High Speed 1 in 2007, overhead electrification is used throughout; consequently, the third rail shoes were removed.
 Five of the SNCF-owned sets are quadri-voltage, able to operate from (French lignes classiques) in the south of France, used on London–Avignon and ski services.

 The trains are powered by asynchronous traction motors.
 There are four powered axles in each power car and two powered axles in the outer bogie of the front passenger coach (a layout used on the original SNCF TGV Sud-Est (PSE) sets) giving twelve powered axles.
 Each set draws up to 16 MW with 12 MW of traction power, but this provides the lowest power-to-weight ratio in the TGV family.

 The class uses five different standards of overhead: domestic catenary in each of Belgium, France and the United Kingdom; fixed-height catenary on LGV lines and HS1; and taller catenary in the Channel Tunnel, designed to accommodate double-deck car-carrying trains and roll-on roll-off heavy goods vehicle trains.
 The driver must manually lower and then raise the pantograph during the transition between catenary systems.